 The lease agreement should include a provision about how much notice is required if either party wishes to terminate the lease early.
 If there is no early-termination provision, either party may terminate the lease by giving at least one calendar month’s written notice.

-If a tenant moves out before the lease expires, the tenant may be responsible for paying the remaining rent.
+If an occupant moves out before the lease expires, the occupant may be responsible for paying the remaining rent.
 However, a landlord has a legal obligation to use reasonable efforts to try to re-rent the property.

 While it is common to rent residential property, there are numerous legal requirements that a landlord must follow.
 Failure to comply with the law can be costly, and you could end up in court.